n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ## Create project

 GCP encourages you to create projects to logically organize resources and configuration.
-Create a new project for your n8n deployment by clicking the project dropdown menu and then the _NEW PROJECT_ button.
-Then select the newly created project and as you follow other steps in this guide, make sure you have the correct project selected.
+Create a new project for your n8n deployment from your Google Cloud Console: select the project dropdown menu and then the **NEW PROJECT** button.
+Then select the newly created project.
+As you follow the other steps in this guide, make sure you have the correct project selected.

 ## Enable the Kubernetes Engine API

-GKE isn't enabled by default, search for "Kubernetes" in the top search bar and select "Kubernetes Engine" from the results.
+GKE isn't enabled by default.
+Search for "Kubernetes" in the top search bar and select "Kubernetes Engine" from the results.

-Enable the Kubernetes Engine API by clicking the **Enable** button.
+Select **ENABLE** to enable the Kubernetes Engine API for this project.

 ## Create a cluster

-From the GKE service page, click the **Clusters** menu item and then the **CREATE** button.
+From the Kubernetes Engine service page, select **Clusters**, then select **CREATE**.
 Make sure you select the "Standard" cluster option, n8n doesn't work with an "Autopilot" cluster.

 ## Set Kubectl context

-The remainder of the steps in this guide require you to set the GCP instance as the Kubectl context.
-You can find the connection details for a cluster instance by opening its details page and then the **CONNECT** button.
-The resulting code snippet shows a connection string for the gcloud CLI tool.
-Paste and run that code snippet into a terminal to change your local Kubernetes settings to use the new gcloud cluster.
+The rest of the steps in this guide require you to set the GCP instance as the Kubectl context.
+You can find the connection details for a cluster instance by opening its details page and selecting **CONNECT**.
+The displayed code snippet shows a connection string for the gcloud CLI tool.
+Paste and run the code snippet in the gcloud CLI to change your local Kubernetes settings to use the new gcloud cluster.

-## Setup DNS
+## Set up DNS

 n8n typically operates on a subdomain.
 Create a DNS record with your provider for the subdomain and point it to a static IP address of the instance.